deltavi/easy-object-selector/README.md

 ### put

-Put the value in the object property
+Put the value in the object property.

 #### Parameters